esteveslima/express-template/README.md

     - ***Loggers***: [morgan] package at `/src/helpers/log/morgan.js` responsible for logging requests and [winston] package at `/src/helpers/log/winston.js` responsible for another kinds of logging.
 Logs can be enabled/disabled at .env configuration file
     - ***Centralized error handling***: file handler `/src/helpers/error/error-handler.js` put at the bottom of node call stack that handles possible errors, tracing errors for debugging using the package [stack-trace] at `/src/helpers/error/stack-trace.js` and logging with winston;
     - ***Standartized errors***: possibility to structure error responses at file `/src/helpers/error/structure/error-codes.js` and call them manually.
 Also possible to test unexpected errors at file `/src/helpers/error/structure/error-response.js` in runtime and build a proper error response;
     - ***Easy async handling***: drying code with async handler at file `/src/helpers/async/async-handler.js` dispensing the use of try/catch blocks in async functions at files like `/src/api/controllers/*`.
-Using function at `/src/helpers/async/wrap-async.js` it's possible to wrap async handler in every function within file;
+Using function at `/src/helpers/async/wrap-async.js` it's possible to wrap async handler in every function inside the file;
     - ***Security***: few packages like [cors], [helmet], [hpp], [express-rate-limit], [xss-clean] to apply some security with headers or as middleware at file `/src/helpers/security/*`;
       - ~~***TODO***~~: Understand better these security headers for proper integration with front-end applications and servers like Nginx.
     - ***Email template***: simple email example using [nodemailer] at `/src/helpers/email/nodemailer.js` which can be improved to send customized html emails with dynamic data;